 |Sony A6300 (⇒ lft | rgt)||APS-C||24.0||6000||4000||4K/30p||24.4||13.7||1437||85|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A6500 provides a better video resolution than the M6.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A6500 provides a better video resolution than the M6.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6500 has an electronic viewfinder (2300k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M6 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon M6 and Sony A6500 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon M6 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||9.0||5||no|